symfony/symfony-docs/web_link.rst

 server responded with both the HTML page and the CSS file when the browser only requested the HTML page.

-Additionnaly, according to `the Priority Hints specification`_, you can signal the priority of the resource to download using the ``importance`` attribute:
+Additionally, according to `the Priority Hints specification`_, you can signal the priority of the resource to download using the ``importance`` attribute:

 .. code:: twig